 “Oh, ah – it’s…” Buffy stammered.

-But Buffy was too distracted by the dress to notice to notice the ogling.
+But Buffy was too distracted by the dress to notice the ogling.
 “Oh, uh, I-I'm sorry.
 There's no way I could ever

 Then the dude glanced at Xander, and winked.
-“Oh, nonsense.
+“Nonsense.
 I feel quite moved to make you a deal you can't refuse.”

 “So do I have a sale?
 The Doctor isn’t the Doctor without a beautiful time-displaced companion at his side.”